 Ray had previously performed this song on episode # 16.
 He was a frequent guest on the show with five appearances, and if you add his appearance on ALOHA A GO-GO he ties Freddy Cannon's mark for the second most appearances by a solo artist at six (Joey Paige had the most with seven).

 From a GAZZARRI standpoint this performance has added interest on account of there being four "mystery" dancers appearing beside JUNE, DeANN, MIMI, and LUCILLE.
 DALE VANN'S last episode was # 30 and after her departure AL BURTONwent on a blonde dancer hiring frenzy.
-Four were immediately brought in and three are still unidentified, hence the "mystery dancer" moniker we have assigned them.
+Four were immediately brought in and two are still unidentified, hence the "mystery dancer" moniker we have assigned them.
 If any viewers recognize them please write to us on this website's "contact" page.
 One episode later, on # 33, MILLIEHAMM, yet another blonde, was brought in.

 MIMI can be seen sitting on the ladder behind SAM during both the introduction and the performance.
 In the background DeANNand JUNE are seen spinning and dancing back and forth towards each other in unison.
 In spite of there not appearing to be a set choreographic routine for this number the results are still entertaining and pleasing.